OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/csharp/README.md

 > In-meeting tabs are only available in the Teams desktop client.
 They will not be visible when you run Teams in a web browser.

--- Sideload the app in a Teams desktop client
+### Sideload the app in a Teams desktop client.

+    1. First we create and group chat the added a app in group chat.
-    1. Create a meeting with few test participants, ideally with a mix of Presenters and Attendees.
+    2. Create a meeting with few test participants, ideally with a mix of Presenters and Attendees.
-    1. Once meeting is created, go to the meeting details page and click on the "Add tab" (+) button.
+    3. Once meeting is created, go to the meeting details page and click on the "Add tab" (+) button.
-    1. In the pop-up that opens, click on "Manage apps".
+    4. In the pop-up that opens, click on "Manage apps".
-    1. Click on "Upload a custom app" and upload the .zip file that was created in the previous steps.
+    5. Click on "Upload a custom app" and upload the .zip file that was created in the previous steps.
 This adds the app to the meeting.
-    1. Click on the "Add tab" button again.
+    6. Click on the "Add tab" button again.
 Now in the app selection page, the app should be visible as a "Meeting optimized tab".
-    1. Select the Meeting Token app.
+    7. Select the Meeting Token app.
-    1. Now the app will be visible in the meeting chat.
+    8. Now the app will be visible in the meeting chat.
-    1. Start the meeting and the icon should be visible in the meeting control bar.
+    9. Start the meeting and the icon should be visible in the meeting control bar.

 ### Running the sample
  - Display the current token that is being serviced in the meeting